influxdata/docs-v2/content/influxdb/clustered/reference/release-notes/clustered.md

 `POSTGRES_DSN` environment variable, the `influxdb&options=-c%20search_path=` string is interpreted as the database name.

-The workaround to deal with this before a fix makes its way into the next release is to use an image override in your AppInstance that looks like:
+To work around this bug, in your AppInstance, include a `spec.package.spec.images.overrides` section to override the `core` pods built-in image with an image that has the bugfix for the DSN parsing error--for example:

 ```
 apiVersion: kubecfg.dev/v1alpha1